-Emissions of CO2 from liquid fuels in this inventory submission are calculated on the basis of the amount and type of fuel combusted using tier 1 (top-down) approach which is in line with the 2006 IPCC guidance.
-Amounts of all types of liquid and gaseous fuels consumed for the whole period from 1990 to 2014 were extracted from national energy balances.
-Emissions factors used for calculating CO2 emissions from liquid fuels are from 2006 IPCC guidelines.
+Emissions of CO2 from liquid and gaseous fuels in this inventory submission are calculated on the basis of the amount and type of fuel combusted using tier 1 (top-down) approach which is in line with the 2006 IPCC guidance.
+Amounts of all types of liquid and gaseous fuels consumed for the whole period from 1990 to 2015 were extracted from national energy balances.
+Emissions factors used for calculating CO2 emissions from liquid and gaseous fuels are from 2006 IPCC guidelines (page 3.16, Table 3.2.1.).